howde-robotics/seek_driver/README.md

 `/seek_camera/temperatureImageCelcius` Is the thermography image

+The data types of the images are variable (BGRA32 for display image, 16 bit unsigned int for filtered image, 32 bit float for thermography).
+If inspected using `rostopic echo`, they will appear to be 8 bit unsigned int values.
+This is an artifact of the `image_transport` library.
+Once the images are decoded on the other side, they will return to their native formats.

+### Telemetry
 Telemetry information is published using a custom msg defined in msgs, over the topic `/seek_camera/telemetry`

 ## Services Provided
 This node also provides a ROS service to restart the camera is if was disconnect or experiencing errors.
 This srv is defined in srvs and available under `seek_driver/restartCamera`